untamedbeast1/Azure_containers/README.md

 <img width="808" alt="Screenshot 2022-01-11 at 02 26 34" src="https://user-images.githubusercontent.com/55625732/148878409-2f443892-78c2-4671-b4af-8efd3b3b6401.png">

 Step 3: Select the docker image you intend to use
-** For this example an alpine image was used from the docker from docker, but you can use the quick start images available. https://hub.docker.com/r/rancher/alpine-git
+** For instance an alpine image can used from the docker from docker, but in this case the quick start images was used. https://hub.docker.com/r/rancher/alpine-git

 <img width="847" alt="Screenshot 2022-01-11 at 04 13 48" src="https://user-images.githubusercontent.com/55625732/148880019-42a673c9-22a0-4b7b-b24a-09935ac1fd0e.png">